-Staff Name: Date: CLUSTER 1: PLANNING AND PREPARATION Not Observed 💽 Unsatisfactory Needs Improvement Proficient Excellent 1a: Establishing goals for the therapy services appropriate to the setting and the students served Specialist has no clear goals for the therapy services, or they are inappropriate to either the situation or the age of the students.
-Specialist's goals for the therapy services are rudimentary and are partially suitable to the situation and to the age of the students.
-Specialist's goals for the therapy services are clear and appropriate to the situation in the school and to the age of the students.
-Specialist's goals for the therapy services are highly appropriate to the situation in the school and to the age of the students and have been developed following consultations with teachers.
-Standard or Component Aligned to: Alton Framework for Teaching: Observ ASHA Performance Assessment of Co ation Rubric for Speech Therapist tributions and Effectiveness of Speech-L anguage Pathologists 2014 - Evidence Examples: Goals developed from S/L evaluat Information from teachers on press informal observations during there ent level page of IEP Observation Notes:
+Staff Name: Date: CLUSTER 1: PLANNING AND PREPARATION lol Observed () 1a: Establishing goals for the therapy services appropriate to the setting and the students served Unsatisfactory O Specialisi has ho clear goals for the therapy services, or they are inappropriate to either the situation or the age of the students.
+Needs Improvement Specialist's goals for the therapy services are ruinimentary and are partially suitable to the situation and to the age of the students.
+Proficient O Specialist's goals for the therapy services are clear and appropriate to the stuation in the school and to the age of the students.
+Excellent O Specialist's goals for the therapy services are highly appropriate to the situation in the school and to the age of the students and have been developed following consultations with teachers.
+Standard or Component Aligned to: Evidence Examples: Allon Framework for Teaching: Observ ASHA Performance Assessment of Do "Goals developed from S/L evaluat "Information from teachers on pres informations from teachers on pres ntribulians and Effectiveness of Speech- lons ent level page of IEP .anguage Pathologists 2014

-Not Observed Unsatisfactory Needs Improvement Proficient Excellent

-0 0 0 0

-1b: Planning Therapy services consists of a random collection of unrelated Specialist's therapy services have a guiding principle and Specialist has developed therapy services that are relevant to Specialist's therapy services are highly coherent and serves to
+Not Observed Unsatisfactory Needs Improvement Proficient Excellent O 1b: Planning the therapy services, integrated with the regular school program, to meet the needs of individual students Therapy services consists of a random collection of unrelated activities, lacking coherence or an overall structure.
+Specialist's therapy services have a guiding principle and includes a number of worthwhile activities, but some of them don't fit with the IEP goals.
+Specialist has developed therapy services that are relevant to students' IEP goals.
+Specialist's therapy services are highly coherent and serves to support students individually, within the educational setting.
+Standard or Component Alton Framework for Teaching: Observe ASHA Performance Assessment of Con ation Rubric for Speech Therapist ntributions and Effectiveness of Speech-I anguage Pathologists 2014 Aligned to: anguage rainoogials 2014 Evidence Examples: lesson plan/data sheets goals and objectives on IEF use of evaluation results/clives teacher/family concerns Observation Notes:

-the therapy activities, lacking coherence or includes a number of worthwhile students' IEP goals. support students individually,

-services, integrated an overall structure. activities, but some of them don't godo. within the educational setting.

-with the fit with the IEP goals. Ũ

-regular school

-program, to

-meet the

-needs of

-individual

-students

-Standard or Alton Framework for Teaching: Observa ation Rubric for Speech Therapist

-Component ntributions and Effectiveness of Speech-L anguage Pathologists 2014

-Aligned to: 0 0 0

-Evidence Examples: Observation lesson plan/data sheets goals and objectives on IEF use of evaluation results/cla teacher/family concerns

-Notes:

-Not Observed Unsatisfactory Needs Improvement Proficient Excellent \cup 0 0 0 0 1c: Developing a plan to evaluate the therapy services Specialist has no plan to evaluate the services or resists suggestions that such an evaluation is important.
+Not Observed 🔘 Unsatisfactory Needs Improvement Proficient Excellent 1c: Developing a plan to evaluate the therapy services Specialist has no plan to evaluate the services or resists suggestions that such an evaluation is important.
 Specialist has a rudimentary plan to evaluate the therapy services Specialist's plan to evaluate the services is organized around clear goals and the collection of evidence to indicate the degree to which the goals have been met.
 Specialist's plan to evaluate therapy services is highly organized, and specialist takes action to improve the services on an ongoing basis.
-Standard or Alton Framework for Teaching: Observ Component Aligned to: ASHA Performance Assessment of Co tributions and Effectiveness of Speech-L anguage Pathologists 2014 Evidence Examples: progress monitoring to show w progress data sheets progress reports showing q uarterly performance Observation Notes:
+Standard or Component Aligned to: Alton Framework for Teaching: Observ ASHA Performance Assessment of Co ation Rubric for Speech Therapist ntributions and Effectiveness of Speech-I Language Pathologists 2014 Evidence Examples: progress monitoring to sho data sheets progress reports showing of Observation Notes: